 Section 4.
 Privileges of Membership.
 Active members shall have the right to vote, hold appropriate office, be elected or appointed to committees of the Pre-Law Club provided other uniform criteria are met listed below in Article IV, and shall have such other privileges as the Executive Team shall determine.

 Section 6.
 Membership Attendance Policy.
-Pre-Law Club members must attend every club meeting, whether meetings are held in person or not.
-Members can notify the Secretary via email if they cannot attend a meeting and provide an excuse as to why.
-Members can miss up to two meetings without an excused absence emailed to the Secretary before Article III Section 10 is performed.
-Members can maintain membership for a specific amount, a semester, or the whole school year if there are circumstances prohibiting them from attending Pre-Law Club meetings, such as going to study abroad for a semester, having another club that meets at the same time as Pre-Law Club meetings, or work during the Pre-Law Club meeting times.

-Members who have one of these circumstances must notify the Secretary and the President.
-The Secretary must record the membership’s circumstances when taking attendance.
+Attendance is not mandatory to maintain club membership.

 Section 7.
 Membership Dues.
 The dues, fees, and assessments for each category of membership shall be determined annually by the Executive Team.
 The Executive Team may use any reasonable method for determining the amount of the dues.